NatanLisboa/algafood-api/README.md

 9. Issue an order with a customer with a valid email
 10. Confirm and deliver or cancel the order issued

-Then, verify if the transitional e-mails was sent to the customer e-mail inbox.
+Then, verify if the transitional e-mails were sent to the customer e-mail inbox.

 ## License